fluentinstroll/Link-Checker/README.md

 An app to let people check URLs and find out if they actually work!

 To use:
+- cd Link-Checker/bin
-- simply navigate to the bin folder and write node index.js <filename>
+- node index.js <path-to-filename>

 Features included:
 - colourizing output.
 Good URLs should be printed in green, bad URLs in red, and unknown URLs in gray